 - Pooled investment vehicles such as mutual funds, collective investment trusts (CITs) and privately offered alternative vehicles

 - Charitable organizations and endowments

 - Foreign funds such as Undertakings for Collective Investments in Transferable Securities (UCITS)

 - US and foreign institutions

-- Other investment advisors
+- Other investment advisors and companies

 The firm generally requires a minimum investment of $50 million to receive its services.
 This minimum may vary, depending on several factors such as investment strategy and product structure.
 Aegon may waive these requirements at its discretion.

 Aegon provides investment products and services to a range of institutional clients.
 It conducts its business through separately managed accounts including open-end mutual funds, UCITS and private funds.

 In addition, the firm provides investment services to insurance companies and pension plans.